Jill Clayburgh: An Unmarried Woman and film stardom

-Career setbacks and TV movies
+Career setbacks and TV films

-By the mid 1980s, Clayburgh appeared in fewer and less successful films, despite turning to more dramatic material.
+By the mid-1980s, Clayburgh appeared in fewer and less successful films, despite turning to more dramatic material.
 She played a valium addict and documentarist in I'm Dancing as Fast as I Can (1981), written by David Rabe, her husband.
 "I guess people look at me and they think I'm a ladylike character," said Clayburgh, "but it's not what I do best.
 I do best with characters who are coming apart at the seams."
 The film received negative reviews, but Janet Maslin of The New York Times liked Clayburgh's performance and wrote that she played her high-powered career woman "earnestly and vigorously."
 In the controversial Hanna K. (1983), she was a court-appointed Israeli-American lawyer assigned to defend a Palestinian man for director Costa-Gavras.
 The film was a box office failure and hurt her career.
 Upset by the film's reception, Clayburgh gave up cinema for three years, during which time she was busy bringing up her children.

-Alongside then-rising stars Raúl Julia and Frank Langella, Clayburgh returned to Broadway for a revival of Noël Coward's Design For Living (1984–85), directed by George C. Scott, which ran for 245 performances.
+Alongside then-rising stars Raúl Julia and Frank Langella, Clayburgh returned to Broadway for a revival of Noël Coward's Design for Living (1984–85), directed by George C. Scott, which ran for 245 performances.
 Writing for the Christian Science Monitor, John Beaufort wrote, "Jill Clayburgh's Gilda is not merely sexy and volatile.
 She can be sweetly feminine.
 She is a woman struggling both to find herself and to discover where she belongs in this triangle.
 In more than one respect, Miss Clayburgh grasps the deeper as well as the more superficially amusing aspects of her dilemma."

-As her feature film career waned, Clayburgh began accepting roles in television movies, including Where Are the Children?
+As her feature film career waned, Clayburgh began accepting roles in television films, including Where Are the Children?
 (1986) as a divorcée who gets revenge on her ex-spouse, and Miles to Go...
 (1986).
 She returned to film in 1987 when she drew praise for portraying a shallow, sophisticated Manhattan magazine writer in Andrei Konchalovsky's little-seen independent film Shy People; although the film flopped, this was her most substantial film role after Hanna K. The Guardian found her "amusing" while Ebert called Clayburgh's work "sadly overlooked" and her "other best role" after An Unmarried Woman.